Hajira-org/.github/profile/README.md

 Hajira is all about connecting people with work and opportunities in a simple, secure, and fair way.
 Whether you're looking for short-term gigs, trying to find talent for your project, or just exploring new ways to earn money, Hajira makes it easy to get started and succeed.

-View the live site at : https://hajira-org.netlify.app/
+View the live site at : https://hajira-org.netlify.app/ If the site doesnt work due to various reasons such as downtimes or server errors, switch to https://hajira-org.vercel.app/

 ## What Hajira Does